LightningCreations/LCS/drafts/LightningCreations/LCSD3/README.md

 * Both A and B are Volatile Operations, and A *follows* B.
 * A is a Write Operation, B is a Read Operation, and A *is Computed by* B.
 * B is a Read Operation, A is a Write Operation, B and A *apply to the same memory region*, and A *follows* B.
+* There exists some operation C, such that C *Observes the result of* B, and A *Observes the result of* C

+If An Operation A *Observes the Result of* another Operation B, then the following occurs:
+* If both A and B are Read Operations that apply to the same memory region, and A is not a volatile access, then A will load the same value as B, unless there exists some Write Operation C, such that B does not *Observe the result of* C, and A *Observes the result of* C.
+* If B is a Write Operation and A is a Read Operation that applies to the same memory region, and A is not a volatile access, then A will load the value stored by B, unless there exists some Write Operation C, such that C *Observes the result of* B, or C *is an Unreleated Write* to B, and A *Observes the result of * C.
+* Any Observable Side effects of A will have occurred before B.

+### §3.4 Unrelated Write To and Negates

+An Operation can be said to be an Unrelated Write to some other operation.
+If this occurs, then those operations occur sequentially, and without a data race.

+An Operation A *is an Unrelated Write To* another operation B if
+* A and B are both Write Operations
+* A *follows* B, and
+* A *does not Observe the Result of* B

+In these cases, A can additionally be said to *Negate* B if:
+* A *is an Unrelated Write To* B
+* B is not a Volatile Access, and
+* There exists no operation C, such that C does not *Observe the result of* A, and C *Observes the result of* B

+If A *Negates* B, then B can be elided by the implementation, as the value written by B will never be read.

+### §3.5 Applies to the Same Memory Region as

+A Memory Region is any region designated by a given memory address, which is consumed by the value of:
+* A scalar Type (See §4.1 Scalar Types)
+* A Pointer Type, possibly restrict qualified (See §4.4 Pointer Types)
+* The value part of an Atomic Type (See §4.6 Atomic Types)
+* A vector type (See §4.3 Vector Types), where the component type of the vector is one of the above, or
+* A cv-qualified (See §4.2 Qualified Types) version of any of the above

+Or any memory address that is being consumed by a structure type for padding, or the lock portion of an Atomic Type (See §4.6), when that memory address is examined as an array of u8.

+An Operation A *applies to* a memory region M if:
+* A is a Memory Operation, which loads from or stores to the value at any M, or any address that falls within M
+* A is a Composite Operation, an either Operation which composes A *applies to* M

+Two Operations A and B *apply to the same memory region* if there is some memory region M, such that both A and B *applies to* M.

+Unlike other Relations *applies to the same memory region as* is symmetric.

+### §3.6 Volatile Operations

+Volatile Operations are operations which must be performed AS-IS.
+They cannot be optimized by the implementation.
+Volatile Operations are considered to have observable behavior.

+Volatile Accesses are Volatile Operations which are also Memory Operations.

+A Volatile Access A, which *follows* another Volatile Access B, *observes the result of* B.

+### §3.7 Atomic Operations

+Atomic Operations are operations which have coherency between threads.

+For any two Atomic Operations A and B, which *apply to the same memory region*:
+ Either, A *observes the result of* B, or B *observes the result of* A (but not both).
+If this is not enforced by other rules, then it is unspecified which occurs.

+Atomic Operations may be said to acquire a lock.
+It is unspecified when locks are used to enforce the coherency of atomic operations, however, a non-composite atomic operation which is a memory operation does not use a lock if:
+* The type of the value affected by the operation is an (possibly Atomic) Scalar type, or a cv-qualified version thereof, and
+* The Atomic version of the scalar type is defined to be Lock-free.

+### §3.8 Fence Operations

+Fence Operations are operations which provide coherency between threads, even when such coherency would otherwise not exist.

+There are 3 kinds of Fence Operations: Sequence Fence, Acquire Fence, and Release Fence.

+Fence Operations are not Memory Operations.

+The properties of a Fence Operation depend on the Kind of Fence.

+#### §3.8.1 Sequence Fence

+For any Sequence Fence S, if there is a Memory Operation A such that S *follows* A, then S *observes the result of* A.
+Additionally, if there is a Memory Operation B, such that B *follows* S, then B *observes the result of* S.

+If a Sequence Fence A *follows* another Sequence Fence B, then A *observes the result of* B.

+If there are two Sequence Fences A and B, then either A *observes the result of* B, or B *observes the result of* A (but not both).
+Additionally, given such Sequence Fences A and B form a Composite Operation AB, which is a Sequence Fence.

+If there are three Sequence Fences A, B, and C; then the operations are ordered in some unspecified way, such that the 2nd *observes the result of* the 1st, and the 3rd *observes the result of* of the composite operation from the 1st and the 2nd.

+By these rules, Sequence Fences are said to be *sequentially-consistent* across threads.

+#### §3.8.2 Acquire and Release Fence

+For any Acquire Fence A, if there is a memory operation B, such that B *follows* A, then B *observes the result of* A.

+Additionally, if there is an Atomic Operation C, for which A *follows* C, which is either:
+* An Read Operation, or
+* A Write Operation that *is computed from* An Atomic Operation D that is a Read Operation.

+and C is the last such operation (that is, there is no Operation D that qualifies for which D *follows* C), then A *observes the result of* C (C is said to *acquire* A).

+For any Release Fence R, if there is a memory operation A, such that R *follows* A, then R *observes the result of* A.

+Additionally, if there is an Atomic Operation C, which is Read Operation, C *follows* R, and C is the last such operation, then C *observes the result of* R (C is said to *release* R).

+If there is an Acquire Fence FA, which is acquired by an Atomic Operation A, and a Release Fence FR, which is released by an Atomic Operation R, and A *observes the result of* R, then FA *observes the result of* FR.

+## §4 Types

+### §4.1 Scalar Types

+Scalar Types are the fundamental building blocks of values in LCIR.